SmingHub/Sming/Sming/Components/rboot/README.rst

    default: disabled

    The start address of slot 1.
 If you don't need it, leave unconfigured (empty).

+.. envvar:: RBOOT_ROM1_ADDR

+   default: (0x100000 - $(RBOOT_ROM1_ADDR)).

+   This is the maximum size of slot 1.
+The default value is the whole remaining of the 1M block.

 If your application includes any kind of Over-the-Air (OTA) firmware update functionality, you will need a second memory slot to store the received